AzuraCast/azuracast-docs/administration/docker.md

 # Multi-Site Installation

-AzuraCast includes support for hosting multiple sites directly in the core AzuraCast installation.
-No additional modification is required.
+AzuraCast can exist on a server with other web sites hosted at different URLs.
 Check out our [Multi-Site Docker Installation guide](/en/administration/docker/multi-site-installation) for more information.